Brian D. McLaren

 Grace and Brian McLaren, January 2007

 Brian D. McLaren is an author, speaker, activist, and networker among innovative Christian leaders.
 His dozen-plus books include A New Kind of Christianity, A Generous Orthodoxy, Naked Spirituality, and Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?
-He and his wife, Grace, live in Florida and have four adult children and three granddaughters.
-He's an avid wildlife and outdoors enthusiast who believes God's first language is this amazing universe.
+He and his wife, Grace, live in Florida and have four adult children and four grandchildren.
+He's an avid wildlife and outdoors enthusiast.
+His upcoming book, We Make the Road by Walking, is scheduled for release in June, 2014.

 He graduated from University of Maryland with degrees in English (BA, summa cum laude, 1978, and MA, magna cum laude, 1981).
 His academic interests included Medieval drama, Romantic poets, modern philosophical literature, and the novels of Walker Percy.
 In 2004, he was awarded a Doctor of Divinity Degree (honoris causa) from Carey Theological Seminary in Vancouver, BC, Canada.
 And in 2010, he was awarded a second Doctor of Divinity Degree (honoris causa) from Virginia Theological Seminary.